ChickenKyiv/awesome-git-article/docs/docs/slides/slide-09/index.md

 ---
 id: slide9
-title: Slide9
+title: Create a good coverage for your repository
-sidebar_label: Slide9 - What is Git
+sidebar_label: Create a good coverage for your repository
 ---

-﻿#### Slide 10: This info will help to understand who exactly made that changes in Git history.
+Information from this slide will help you to understand who exactly made that changes in Git history.

-## 3 step3  — Create a good coverage for your repository
+#### step3  — Create a good coverage for your repository
 It’s time to make your first modification to your repository.
 What do you think about creating a cover for it, a kind of welcome text?

 ## a.
 A local version of your project